Microsoft Edge - Overview

 I prefer Chrome or Firefox.
 Can I still use them?

 While it's strongly suggested that you use Edge for its many benefits, you can continue to use Chrome or Firefox.
 Installation of these browsers will be available through the Company Portal.
-Be aware that data from those browsers will not be transferred on re-imaging of your machine or replacing hardware.
+Be aware that data from those browsers will not be transferred on re-imaging of your machine or hardware/software issues.